 YETI Hopper Two 20

 YETI Tundra 75

 YETI Tundra 350

 “I’m still a bit upset that White Memorial didn’t let William Needham Finley IV move Angus Barn inside the beltline as part of his summer mission trip in seventh grade,” said Craig III.
 “But I guess it’s good to use this as a way to teach our kid to appreciate what he has.
-Sometimes we’ll drive through Brier Creek on the way home to remind Little Davis of how good he has it.”
+Sometimes we’ll drive through random strip malls on the way home to remind Little Davis of how good he has it.”